jaswingumpella/codevision/README.md

   apiKey: your-api-key
 ```

 If you do not need authenticated cloning, leave the values blank.
 Update the `security.apiKey` to protect API calls.
+When the key is blank, the API key filter is effectively disabled for development.

 ### Run the backend